 Nurse Power - Get Out And Vote!

-For starters, an individual is eligible to vote if he or she is a citizen of the United States who is at least 18 years of age, and has not been deemed legally incompetent or placed under a type of guardianship in which the right to vote has been revoked by court order.
+The purpose of this article is to encourage nurses and nursing students to get out the vote.
+Every vote matters.
+To vote is to exercise your constitutional right, maintain the democratic process, and ensure that your voice gets heard.
+Get out the vote!For starters, an individual is eligible to vote if he or she is a citizen of the United States who is at least 18 years of age, and has not been deemed legally incompetent or placed under a type of guardianship in which the right to vote has been revoked by court order.

 Furthermore, many states have placed limits on the voting rights of individuals who have felony convictions on their criminal records.
 If you are interested, feel free to click on the link below to view a map of the states that have limited or banned the rights of people with felony convictions to vote.